ckgxrg-salt/DMIAE/syntax.md

 	<@:AUDIO:Blood in the water结束

 Two consecutive colons(::) forcedly mark the line as a main line, bypassing detection of sublines and annotations.
-If there are a few lines that does not follow format set in SublineFormat, you can utilise this.
-SublineFormat will not count the forcedly marked main line.
+If there are a few lines that does not follow format set in sublineFormat, you can utilise this. sublineFormat will not count the forcedly marked main line.
 So it's recommended to forcedly mark the next line after a single line as main line.

-	#SublineFormat:0,1
+	#sublineFormat=0,1

 	you never learned to take your time!
 	你急不可待